hwdsl2/docker-ipsec-vpn-server/README.md

 ## Install Docker

 First, [install and run Docker](https://docs.docker.com/install/) on your Linux server.

-This image does not support Docker for Mac/Windows.
+**Note:** This image does not support Docker for Mac or Windows.

 ## Download